Herniated Disc vs Sciatica: Know the Difference

 Number of legs affected Usually one side Usually one side; rarely both (bilateral sciatica)

-How Are Sciatica and Herniated Discs Diagnosed?
+How Doctors Diagnose Sciatica and Herniated Discs

 At Kentuckiana Pain Specialists, diagnosis begins with a thorough physical examination and medical history.
 Your physician will test your reflexes, muscle strength, and sensation in your legs, and will perform specific maneuvers — such as the straight leg raise test — designed to reproduce or identify sciatic nerve irritation.